 Our personal injury solicitors are highly experienced in handling compensation claims involving school bullying.
 They have acted on behalf of children and their parents, in compensation actions.
 They have also acted on behalf of teachers and other staff who have themselves been subjected to bullying.

-Complete the Contact Form or call our HELPLINE 1800 529 835 to receive OBLIGATION- FREE legal advice.
+Complete the Contact Form or call our Helpline to receive legal assistance.

 In extreme cases, bullying can result in suicide of the victim.
 Boys who are frequently bullied are four more times more likely to be suicidal than those not bullied while frequently bullied girls are eight more times likely to be suicidal (Kaltiala-Heini, Rimpela, Martunnen, Rimpela & Rantanen, 1999).

 Examples of bullying acts committed by perpetrators:

 A Victorian school girl was awarded $290,000 in compensation for bullying.
 The ordeal began when the girl was eight in grade 2 at a country Victorian state primary school.
 The bullies threatened to kill her, menaced her with scissors and broken bottles, punched and kicked her and pushed her off monkey bars, causing a back injury.

 The Supreme Court, in 2010, overturned a decision by the Victims of Crime Assistance Tribunal, which refused to compensate the girl because her attackers were under 10 - too young to face criminal charges.
 In making the ruling, the Supreme Court said the bullies meant to hurt their victim even if they weren't old enough to form "criminal intent".